14 Oct Coleus collection: a quick colorful fix for your fall garden

 The hybrid names should give you an idea of the outrageous range of colors: ‘Electric Lime,’ ‘Redhead,’ ‘Florida Sun,’ and ‘Trusty Rusty’ are a few examples from our terra cotta towers.
 Leaves are toothed and textured, and the patterning includes stark and tonal (‘Wasabi’), contrast-trim (‘Vino’), chaotically glitter-dipped (‘Henna’) and psychedelic pseudo-fractals (‘Stained Glassworks Copper’).

 These plants are tropical, only hardy outdoors in USDA Zones 9 and 10, a perennial usually grown as an annual.
+In other words, they don’t tolerate cold, frosty temps — they will likely be damaged by temps in the 40s and below, Fahrenheit.
 An instant dose of landscape color, they thrive in bright indirect light to part shade; we grow ours under the light shade of our arbor.
 That said, full-sun coleuses are also easy to find.

 Following some taxonomic housekeeping, species from what used to be the Coleus genus have been redistributed to the Solenostemon and Plectranthus genera.
 In fact, plectranthus is a synonym for coleus.
 Certain selections are reputed to have hallucinogenic effects.
 Others are used in Ayurvedic medicine.

 The flower spikes are lovely but injurious; it’s advised that you not let your coleus go to seed, which will shorten the life of your plant and deform its leaves.
 So pinch out while in bud.
 (Advice that, you’ll see from the photos, we haven’t taken.)
 We also love the leaf arrangement, which apparently has inspired some pretty groovy radial blur fan art.

 Bright idea.
 Check out some more shots of its fab foliage, below…